jetstream-cloud/js2docs/docs/alloc/research.md

 For projects that have progressed beyond the Startup phase, either in purpose or scale of computational activities, a Research request is appropriate.
 Research requests are accepted and reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC).

+---

 XSEDE maintains a page with all of the information you will need to submit a research allocation:
 [https://portal.xsede.org/allocations/research](https://portal.xsede.org/allocations/research){target=_blank}

+---

-We highly encourage all potential applicants to view the [webinars](https://portal.xsede.org/allocations/research#webinars){target=_blank} on writing a successful research allocation request and also the webinar for code and scaling documentation.
+We highly encourage all potential applicants to view:
+  * [Webinars](https://portal.xsede.org/allocations/research#webinars){target=_blank} on writing a successful research allocation request and also the webinar for code and scaling documentation.

-There are also [Example Research Requests](https://portal.xsede.org/allocations/research#examples){target=_blank} an applicant can review.
+  * [Example Research Requests](https://portal.xsede.org/allocations/research#examples){target=_blank} an applicant can review.

-*Please review the [Required Components](https://portal.xsede.org/allocations/research#requiredcomponents){target=_blank} section of the XSEDE documentation.
-If your research allocation request does not have all of the required components, it may be rejected without review.*
+  * [Required Components](https://portal.xsede.org/allocations/research#requiredcomponents){target=_blank} section of the XSEDE documentation. *If your research allocation request does not have all of the required components, it may be rejected without review.*

 [Science Gateway research requests](https://portal.xsede.org/allocations/research#gateways){target=_blank} may have some different criteria.
 We recommend reviewing this section of the document if you will be submitting a science gateway oriented research request.